2007 Glasgow Airport attack: Assistance from bystanders

 Michael MacDonald was working at check-in when the fire alarm sounded.
 Having helped to shepherd people to safety he then saw one of the terrorists attacking a policeman and ran to help.
 He fought with Kafeel Ahmed before helping to hold him down so that he could be detained by the police.
 He has since stated that the incident has left him with a fear of flying.

-John Smeaton, a bag handler, was off duty when he saw the incident start to develop.
-He heard three explosions as he smoked a cigarette during his break.
+John Smeaton, a bag handler, heard three explosions as he smoked a cigarette during his break.
 He ran over to help the police.
 Smeaton confronted and, with others, kicked Kafeel Ahmed, who later died from 90% burns following the attack.
 During the incident Smeaton also helped drag Michael Kerr to safety after Kerr had been left lying with a broken leg beside the burning jeep after fighting with Ahmed.
-Smeaton was able to capitalize on an interview given to media after the event and subsequently appeared on a number of television shows in both the UK and the US.
+Smeaton was able to capitalise on an interview given to media after the event and subsequently appeared on a number of television shows in both the UK and the US.

 The incident has been described as inspiring others to take personal initiative and act decisively in a crisis.
 Newsagent and former policeman Mohammed Afzah cited Smeaton as inspiration for his facing down and repelling a would-be armed robber.
 In late July, Smeaton returned to his old job as a baggage handler at the airport.
 Later in the year he accepted a job as head of security at a nearby company.

 Smeaton was awarded the Queen's Gallantry Medal; this was presented by The Queen at a ceremony at Buckingham Palace on 4 March 2008.

-In July 2010, it was announced that seven others would be awarded the Queen's Commendation for Bravery for their parts in combating the threat.
+In July 2010, it was announced that seven others (Kerr, McIlveen, Clarkson, Lambie, Ferguson, MacDonald, and one of the arresting police officers, Torquil Campbell) would be awarded the Queen's Commendation for Bravery for their parts in combating the threat.